Ad Fundum: Plot

 Sammy, Dennis, and Tom are 18 years old and enrolled as students at the university in Leuven.
 They rent some rooms in a fraternity house.
 As first-year students they decide to join a student association and have a hazing.
 They become freshman and "sell" themselves to do some tasks.
 The shy Sammy is giving the task to bring a jar of his own semen to the initiation ceremony.
 As he rejects, he is set on a "flying carpet".
 Whilst Sammy is in the air, chairman Guy Bogaerts orders the students to withdraw the carpet.
 Sammy falls on the ground, breaks his vertebra and dies immediately.

-The police starts an investigation: the students won't talk, the students' union claims Sammy died due to alcohol abuse and the university declares not to be responsible for fraternities.
+The police starts an investigation: the students will not talk and the students' union claims Sammy died due to alcohol abuse.
+The university and the police agree to handle the situation with the necessary discretion.
+The dean do not want to listen to Tom his accusations and follows the conclusion of the police.

 Dennis and Tom start their own investigation.
 They find a man who was fraternized some years earlier also under command of Guy Bogaerts.
 He was also set on the flying carpet which was suddenly removed.
 He broke his leg and walks with a limp since then.
 The case "Sammy" is set to court, but the judge opines there is not enough proof so Guy is set free.

 Dennis and Tom want revenge and challenge Guy to steal the town's flag.
 Guy climbs the town hall and takes the flag.
 However, an unknown person opens the window.
-Guy falls down and is considered to be dead.
+Guy falls down, hits the ground and is taken away by an ambulance but his fate is unknown.
+The police starts interrogating witnesses but they all remain silent.